 If you’re fishing aboard a saltwater charter, the captain's license will cover everybody on board.
 On freshwater trips, however, you’ll need to pick up a fishing license for all anglers between the ages of 16–64, regardless of whether you’re heading out with a captain or not.
 Some fish are subject to tight regulations so be sure to consult the FWC before heading out.

 Daytona Beach Fishing Seasons

 Thought April fishing was good?
-Wait until it gets to May.
-Whether you are after Tuna, Marlin, Sailfish, Wahoo, Cobia, or Redfish, everything is there for the catching.
-Don't miss the King of the Inlet Offshore Fishing Tournament.
+Just wait until May!
+Whether you are after Tuna, Cobia, or Redfish, everything is there for the catching.
+Don't miss the King of the Inlet Offshore Fishing Tournament either.

 July in Daytona Beach means hot days and a chance of rain in the afternoon.
-Morning trips are your best option.
-Shorter trips are good for Cobia, Spanish Mackerel, and Sharks, while Mahi and more are found further out.
+It's likely Red Snapper season so make the most of this short window!
+Nearshore, hook into Cobia, Spanish Mackerel, and even Mahi.

 Summer weather continues, with hot days and a chance of rain in the afternoons.
-The best fishing is found around the reefs and wrecks, where fish are searching for bait in the cooler crevices below the water's surface.
+The best fishing is in reefs and wrecks, where you'll hook into Grouper and Snapper searching for bait below the surface.

 The waters are at their warmest and Daytona Beach becomes a hotspot for Tarpon!
 In the reefs, the Grouper and Snapper bite stays hot and you're looking at hooking your limits with ease.